Gravitational waves from seesaw assisted collapsing domain walls: Domain walls and GW

-\end{widetext} where $\tilde{\epsilon}_{\text{GW}}\simeq0.7$~\cite{Hiramatsu:2013qaa} is the fraction of energy radiated into GW.
-The GW spectrum from DW follows a broken power law, where the breaking point has a frequency determined by the annihilation time and the peak amplitude is determined by the energy density in the domain walls as can be seen from Eq. \eqref{fpeak}.
+\end{widetext} The GW spectrum from DW follows a broken power law, where the breaking point has a frequency determined by the annihilation time and the peak amplitude is determined by the energy density in the domain walls as can be seen from Eq. \eqref{fpeak}.
 The broken power-law spectrum can be parametrised as~\cite{Caprini:2019egz, NANOGrav:2023hvm}

 where $x \equiv f/f_p$, and $a$, $b$ and $c$ are real and positive parameters.
 Here the low-frequency slope $a = 3$ can be fixed by causality, while numerical simulations suggest $b \simeq c \simeq 1$~\cite{Hiramatsu:2013qaa}.
 The bounds on effective relativistic degrees of freedom $N_{\rm eff}$ from CMB and BBN observations lead to an upper limit on maximum GW amplitude as $ \Omega_{\rm GW}^{\rm \Delta N_{\rm eff}}h^2 \lesssim 1.75\times 10^{-6}$ \cite{Domenech:2020ssp, Planck:2018vyg}.